dani8439/dani8439.github.io/_posts/2021-3-4-javascript_portfolio_project.markdown

 # The first hurdle

-I wanted a user to be able to save both a book, and multiple quotes at the time of initial instantiation of a book instance.
+I wanted a user to be able to save both a book, and multiple quotes at the time of initial instantiation of a book object.
 I wanted the models to be that a
 Book model `has_many :quotes` and that Quote model. `belongs_to :book`.

 Reading the ActiveRecord documentation, by default, nested attribute updating is turned off.
 But it can be turned on by using the `accepts_nested_attributes_for :quotes` in the parent model of Book.
 This then defines an attribute writer on the parent model for the child in order to write all associated attributes.
 In the case of a one-to-many association, there were a few hiccups, that in retrospect seemed stupid but are very easy to make.